Make your Design Workflow and Documentation Efficient

 The Story behind UX Journal

-The Learning Experience Research Team at Designerrs is focused on creating an Interactive and Practical Hands-on learning experience to give a personalised learning experience to participants, enabling them to start their life-changing journey as UX/UI Designer in the industry.
-This team is actively involved in the training sessions, conducts interviews with trainees and interacts with design industry experts on a daily basis.
+The Learning Experience Research Team at Designerrs is focused on creating an Interactive and Practical Hands-on learning experience to give a personalized learning experience to participants, enabling them to start their life-changing journey as UX/UI Designer in the industry.
+This team is actively involved in the training sessions, conducts interviews with trainees, and interacts with design industry experts on a daily basis.
 Here are some of their observations and insights from their initial pilots, which lead to the conceptualization of UX Journal:

 - Often new designers are not well acquainted with design process and methods initially and they need guidance on the flow of the process.